tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset$method <- factor(as.character(dataset$method))
 ```

-The response variable is therefore composed as follows
+The final response variable is composed as follows

 ```r